-The Dissertation is developed in PHS 810: Dissertation Progress and defended in PHS 811: Final Dissertation Defense under the guidance of the Dissertation committee.
-The Dissertation contains the results of research conducted as presented in the approved Dissertation proposal.
-The Dissertation should demonstrate the scientific merit of the work and the student's mastery of content and methods.
+The dissertation is developed in PHS 810: Dissertation Progress and defended in PHS 811: Final Dissertation Defense under the guidance of the dissertation committee.
+The dissertation contains the results of research conducted as presented in the approved dissertation proposal.
+The dissertation should demonstrate the scientific merit of the work and the student's mastery of content and methods.
 It must demonstrate that the student is qualified to conduct independent research.

-The Dissertation document is approximately 80-250 pages including references and appendices.
-The structure of the Dissertation is determined through consultation between the Dissertation chair and committee members.
-The dissertation can follow the ordinary 5-chapter format using the JCPH Dissertation Template, or it can follow the "three-article" format.
-Both should adhere to the standards of American Psychological Association (APA) format, 7th edition.
-Details about the two formats will be presented as a part of PHS 805.
+The dissertation document is approximately 100-250 pages, not including references and appendices.
+The structure of the dissertation is determined through consultation between the dissertation chair and committee members, but in all cases the dissertation must be in the JCPH Dissertation Template and American Psychological Association (APA) format, 7th edition.
+The dissertation is composed of three major parts, each containing several sections (see the JCPH Dissertation Template for details).